williamhuybui/Oil-Gas-Leakage-Analysis-and-Equipment-Failure-Detection/Readme.md

 ## Result

-All of the results can be found in the medium post!
+All of the results can be found in the [medium post](https://medium.com/@williamhuybui/rolling-in-the-deep-589f3460960f)

 However, the visualizations are all static.
 For interactive graphs, go to `Accident_visulization.ipynb` and execute the file.